Home » The Philippines » How can foreigners buy property in the Philippines?

 You can use our Real Property Tax calculator to compute the RPT tax you must pay in the Philippines.

-Contact our property expert in the Philippines
+Get expert help with buying property in the Philippines

 Frequently Asked Questions (FAQs)